albertintech/apai/docs/judiciary/fjbaa/introduction.md

 ## Policy Introduction

-### Published February 2026

-Based on Rev 2.5 of the Federal Judicial Balance and Accountability Act

 ---

 The Federal Judicial Balance and Accountability Act (FJBAA) restructures the federal judiciary to address population-based representation, predictable appointments, transparent evaluation of nominees, and enforceable ethics.
 The Act reorganizes federal circuits according to population, aligns Supreme Court composition with circuit structure, replaces the binary single-nominee confirmation model with slate-based selection, establishes evidence-based documentation requirements ensuring nominees possess evaluable records, and creates binding ethical standards with meaningful enforcement mechanisms.